 Listen to the Cancer.Net Podcast: Dental Health During Cancer Treatment , adapted from this content.

-Dental health is a topic that may be overlooked in preparation for and during cancer treatment.
-Dental and oral health refers to the well-being of the entire mouth, including the teeth, gums, mucosa (lining of the mouth), and salivary glands (the glands that produce saliva).
-About one-third of Americans diagnosed with cancer each year may develop side effects affecting the mouth due to cancer treatment, although the incidence varies depending on the type of treatment.
-The side effects may make it difficult to eat, talk, chew, and/or swallow.
+A number of cancer treatments may affect a person’s dental and oral health.
+Dental and oral health refers to the well-being of the entire mouth, including the teeth, gums, lining of the mouth (mucosa), and salivary glands (the glands that produce saliva).
+Dental and oral side effects may make it difficult to eat, talk, chew, or swallow.

 Types of dental and oral side effects